-Tomatoes are one of nature’s most popular and healthy foods.
-It’s no surprise that dog owners wonder about the safety of feeding their furry friends this red berry-like fruit.
+Tomatoes are one of nature’s most healthy foods.
+It’s no surprise that owners wonder about the safety of feeding their dogs this red berry-like fruit.

 Most dogs enjoy biting into a juicy tomato.
 They can also benefit from the nutritious aspects.
-That said, you must also consider that nightshades are sometimes poisonous for pets.
+That said, nightshades are sometimes poisonous for pets.

 Such contradictions create canine consumption confusion concerning tomatoes.
 You have to weigh all the pros and cons.
-Read more about this very juicy topic for your dog’s sake.
+Read more about this juicy topic for your dog’s sake.

 Can I Give My Dog a Tomato?
 Answer: Yes, ripened only

 There’s nothing harmful about occasionally feeding them ripe.
 Just do so in moderation.

 Some ripe tomato consumption may actually help your dog live a happier and healthier life.
 That assumes this food agrees with them.
-Dogs that experience allergic reactions or digestive problems, such as diarrhea, from eating tomatoes should steer clear going forward.
+Dogs that experience allergic reactions or digestive problems, such as diarrhea, from eating tomatoes should steer clear.

 Unripened tomatoes shouldn’t be fed to your dog for reasons we’ll explain.